 We then processed the STARS data through a custom-built formula that ranked the schools according to our own weighting criteria across 18 categories ranging from “curriculum” to “water.”

-To determine a Cool Schools score for a particular school we followed these steps:
+To determine a Cool Schools score for a particular school, we follow these steps:

 Take claimed and available points reported in the STARS Score (in columns STARS Available/Reported).

 Multiply both by 1 plus their respective “weight adjustment” to reflect Sierra Club priorities.
-(For example, to calculate Cool Schools Available points for Academics, we take 40*(1-.0484) = 38.06.)
+For example, to calculate Cool Schools Available points for Curriculum, we take 40*(1-.0484) = 38.06.
 We do this for every section.

 Then, to calculate the total score, we take the sum of all Cool Schools Claimed points and divide it by Cool Schools Available points to get a percentage—which we then multiply by 100 to get a round number.
 Afterward, we add in points for innovation (in the same way STARS does) as well as points for fossil fuel divestment (if applicable).

 Here is a sample scoring calculation for a hypothetical university.